 (Yet still, yet again, only more so, always more…)

 Out here I thought I felt a sense of freedom, until that sense became quite oppressive.
 That, too, was a surprise.
 And so I let go.
 Slowly, at first and then readier, more.
 This is not for me, after all, this agreeable spectacle, this isolation: it could quite easily turn into a habit, a mannerism, a cliche, a role.

 The young man at a soirée (it was that more than it was a party, a dinner, or drinks) who’d looked at me and said: ‘are you for real?’
 That’s when I knew I was in danger of becoming a caricature of myself, and Uranus could be my place no more.

 I like this now, this clarity, this resolution.
 This immense relief too, not to have to be defined by weirdness forever.
 Strange, yes, curious, always, different, maybe (then ‘different’ to what?), but not impenetrable and not obscure.

-Not even, in that sense, mysterious, really: there are so very few mysteries in the universe, apart from the multiverse of all possible universes itself, and that, too, is only a matter of consciousness and the cumulative number of brain cells firing at it: one day it will be just another reality too.
+Not even, in that sense, mysterious, really: there are so very few mysteries in the universe, apart from the multiverse of all possible universes itself, and that also is only a matter of consciousness and the cumulative number of brain cells firing at it: one day it will be just another reality too.
 Like blossoms, like spring.
 Like the awakening, too.